jhanzo/xcodebot/README.md

 Unfortunately, the only solution Apple provides us to manage this bot is through their API.
 But sometimes for any ~strange~ reason you decide to run your CI server (like Jenkins) on a non-MacOS machine.

 *So how to have a bidirectionnal communication between XcodeServer and Jenkins-like server ?
 How to detect when your bot starts/stopped/failed/... ?*

 For all these reasons, this **unofficial** **Xcodebot** project has been created.
 It's just a convenient wrapper to use XcodeServer API.
 Feel free to open issues / open PRs.

+For more information about the API, because of [Apple doc](https://developer.apple.com/library/content/documentation/Xcode/Conceptual/XcodeServerAPIReference/Bots.html#//apple_ref/doc/uid/TP40016472-CH2-SW1) is not maintained anymore, you can visit this unofficial doc : https://github.com/buildasaurs/XcodeServer-API-Docs.

 ## Installation